antaresproject/docs/docs/services/test_benchmark.md

 Benchmark test (Testbench) is a set of tools which support unit tests writing.
 In order to apply testing environment it is necessary to inherit from the following class:

+> The default path of test benchmark sources is `src/core/src/utils/testbench/`.

 ```php
 \Antares\Testbench\TestCase
 ```